barnlaten/barnlaten.github.io/clean2/helg_sjuk_en.md

 [$] If there is an odor, pour a few drops of soap into the toilet bowl.
 Then use the toilet brush located in the lower cabinet by the changing table.

 ### 5. Trash cans
-[$] Empty the trash cans on the toilets and throw in the garbage room, they can be found to the right of the entrance door through which you entered the house.
+[$] Empty the waste bins in all toilets, as well as the sanitary bag holder in the staff toilet, and dispose of the waste in the garbage room.
+The key is located to the right on the door frame inside the entrance door you came in through.

 [$] Put in a new trash bag.
 New trash bags are found in the cupboard next to the washing machine.